 9. Penfold Block 42 Cabernet Sauvignon Ampoule 2004

-The current price of one of the most expensive wines, the Penfold Block 42 Cabernet Sauvignon Ampoule 2004, is $168,000.
+The current price of the Penfold Block 42 Cabernet Sauvignon Ampoule 2004, is $168,000.

 This fine wine has a different origin from the rest of the rich wines as it originated from South Australia rather than a European country.